Formidable (horse): 1977: two-year-old season

 All of Formidable's races in 1977 were over six furlongs.
 He made his racecourse debut in a six furlong maiden race at Windsor Racecourse in June and finished second of the twenty-two runners behind St Jills, beaten two and a half lengths by the winner.
 In late July he ran in the Foxhall Maiden Stakes at Goodwood Racecourse.
 He looked less than fully fit and was beaten by Vaigly Great a colt who later won the Ayr Gold Cup and the Palace House Stakes.
 At York Racecourse in August he contested the Convivial Maiden Stakes and finished third to Cherry Hinton and John de Coombe (later to win the Prix de la Salamandre).
 Ten days after his defeat at York, Formidable recorded his first win at his fourth attempt as he easily defeated a moderate field in the Great Park Stakes at Windsor.
 A week later he faced five horses in the Linenhall Stakes at Chester Racecourse and won by seven lengths (Timeform reported that the winning distance was nearer ten lengths) despite running very wide on the final turn.
 He was back in action a week later in the Bradgate Stakes at York and was even more impressive as he led from the start and won by a wide margin a very fast time.

 Nine days after his win at York, Formidable was moved up in class and started the 13/8 favourite for the Group Two Mill Reef at Newbury Racecourse.
 His opponents included Tumbledownwind and Aythorpe (first and second in the Gimcrack Stakes) as well as the Sirenia Stakes runner-up Soldiers Point.
 He tracked the leaders as Tumbledownwind set a very fast pace before taking the lead in the last quarter mile.
 He quickly opened up a clear advantage but appeared to falter in the final furlong before holding on to win by three quarters of a length from Aythorpe.
 In early October, Formidable appeared for the fifth time in five weeks when he ran in the Group One Middle Park Stakes at Newmarket Racecourse.
-He looked very impressive in the paddock and was made the 15/8 favourite against opponents including the Richmond Stakes winner Persian Bold and Labienus, who hd finished third in the Champagne Stakes.
+He looked very impressive in the paddock and was made the 15/8 favourite against opponents including the Richmond Stakes winner Persian Bold and Labienus, who had finished third in the Champagne Stakes.
 He raced close behind the leaders before going to the front two furlongs from the finish and winning by three quarters of a length from Persian Bold.